How To Discipline Your Child Effectively

 One of the biggest debates in raising a child is how to discipline them.
 This can get to be a really heated debate because, well, no one wants to think they are raising their child wrong, right?
-You can ask any parent, and you'll get a different response.
-Everyone swears that their method of discipline, or the one their parents did to them, is the correct way, and any other way is why the children of today are wrong.
+You can ask any parent, and you will get a different response.
+Everyone swears that their method of discipline, or the one their parents used for them, is the correct way, and any other way is why the children of today are wrong.
 Emotions fly high, and debates can be heated, and yet few people bring in any evidence.

-If you're raising a child, and it's about that time when they need to start learning right from wrong, or if they're older and you can't quite figure them out, you may wonder how to discipline them in a manner that's fair, but gets the point across (which is a very hard balance to make and maintain).
+If you are raising a child, and it is about that time when they need to start learning right from wrong, or if they're older and you can't quite figure them out, you may wonder how to discipline them in a manner that is fair, but gets the point across (which is a very hard balance to make and maintain).
 In this article we will go over the many ways, science shows, that you should and should not discipline your child.

-There are three main types of parents, and this can determine their discipline style.
-These include:
+There are four main types of parents, and this can determine their discipline style.

-- Authoritarian parenting is a parenting style characterized by high demands and low responsiveness.
+Authoritarian parenting is a type of parenting style characterized by high demands and low responsiveness.
 Parents with an authoritarian style have very high expectations of their children, yet provide very little in the way of feedback and nurturance.
 Mistakes tend to be punished harshly.

-- There are many things in life where balance is key.
-Authoritative is a balanced form of parenting.
+Authoritative parenting is a balanced form of parenting.
 There are rules and expectations, but there is affection as well.
-An authoritative parent isn't going to let their teenager stay out all night without knowing where they are, but they will give them some independence and choices of their own.
+An authoritative parent is not going to let their teenager stay out all night without knowing where they are, but they will give them some independence and choices of their own.
 An authoritative parent knows that some rules are meant to be questioned, and they will work with the child to help them be on their best behavior.

 Punishment or negative reinforcement

-Many rules would never be followed if there weren't any consequences for breaking them.
-We want to do good at a job, so we don't lose money.
-We don't speed because we don't want a ticket.
-Heck, many of us are close to punching people we don't like, but the fear of jail makes us not want to do that.
-A good punishment will prevent those from breaking the rules, and teach those who do break them that there are consequences for their actions.
+Many rules would never be followed if there were not any consequences for breaking them.
+We want to do well at a job, so we do not lose money.
+We do not speed because we do not want a ticket.
+Heck, many of us are close to punching people we do not like, but the fear of jail makes us not want to do that.
+A good punishment will prevent your children from breaking the rules, and teach those who do break them that there are consequences for their actions.

 Many of us always notice the negative, but never the positive.
-If you're ignoring your child's good behavior but always noticing the bad, you may not be disciplining your child properly.
-Children crave attention, and those who are ignored for doing something good may turn to something bad to be noticed.
+If you are ignoring your child's good behavior but always noticing the bad, you may not be disciplining your child properly.
+Kids crave attention, and those who are ignored for doing something good may turn to something bad to be noticed.
 Reward their good behavior with a treat, praise, or pointing out how much progress they have made.

 Spanking, or any other form of corporal punishment, is a hot debate topic.
-Some people swear by it and claim that it made them into an obedient person and that children just aren't getting enough.
-Others say that a bit of corporal punishment is okay, such as a swat on the butt, but extreme measures are abusive.
-However, the science on corporal punishment is that it can lead to some consequences.
+Some people swear by it and claim that it made them into an obedient person and that children just are not getting enough.
+Others say that some tiny bits of corporal punishment is okay, such as one swat on the butt, but extreme measures are abusive.
+However, the science on corporal punishment is that it can lead to many consequences.
 The child may grow up to be more aggressive, have anger issues, and believe that violence is okay.

 Those who claim they have had positive experiences may be in denial or are an exception.
 It is highly recommended you try other forms of punishment instead.
-It doesn't matter if you were spanked as a kid and you turned out fine.
+It does not matter if you were spanked as a kid and you turned out fine.

 A Good Discipline Plan

-A good rule plan is one that is consistent and predictable.
-You don't make exceptions if the rules are broken.
+A good discipline plan for your child is one that is consistent and predictable.
+You do not make exceptions if the rules are broken.
 You have punishments that fit the misbehavior.
-But it's also fair.
+But it is also fair.
 This means that you explain why these misbehaviors are bad.
-Your punishments aren't overly harsh.
+Your punishments are not overly harsh.
 You reward good behavior as well.
-As the child grows, the discipline plan grows with it.
+As the child grows, the discipline plan grows with them.

 It will evolve based on their ages.
-As babies, they don't know right from wrong, so if you're punishing your baby because they pulled your hair, then you're doing it wrong.
+As babies, they do not know right from wrong, so if you are punishing your baby because they pulled your hair, then you are doing it wrong.
 When your child is a toddler, they may have a better grasp from right from wrong, but they may still not know it well.
-When they reach the age when they're in school, they start to know better, and you can build an effective discipline plan.
+When they reach the age when they are in school, they start to know better, and you can build an effective discipline plan.
 When they reach the teen years, you will need to figure out how to establish rules that teach them how to be safe while also letting them be a teenager to some degree.

 Finding the perfect plan may be difficult.
 Every child responds differently.
 Not to mention that there are some children with disorders that make it harder for them to understand right from wrong.

 A good plan will also involve listening to the child.
-Just because you're the parent, it doesn't mean that your child can't question or talk about certain rules.
-Negotiation is a great tactic for your child to develop, and you should encourage your child to discuss certain rules.
+Just because you are the parent, it does not mean that your child should not question or talk about certain rules.
+Negotiation is one of the best tactics for your kid to develop, and you should encourage them to discuss certain rules.

-Perhaps the most difficult part of discipline is when your emotions take control.
+Perhaps the most difficult part of disciplining a child is when your emotions take control.
 Your child does something that makes you angry, and you are tempted to go off on them.
 Maybe they did something worth getting angry about, like breaking an expensive object of yours.
-Perhaps their misbehavior wasn't too severe, but you are having a bad day, and that's the tipping point.
+Perhaps their misbehavior was not too severe, but you are having a bad day, and that is the tipping point.

-Do not.
-Yelling at your child can increase aggression, and it's a sign that you've lost control over your child.
+Yelling at your child can increase aggression, and it is a sign that you have lost control over your child.
 Take a break.
-Take a few deep breaths, take some time for your anger to stop bubbling, and come back to the situation with a cooler head and a fairer punishment.
+Take some deep breaths, take some time for your anger to stop bubbling, and come back to the situation with a cooler head and a fairer punishment.

-How do you discipline a child effectively?
+How do you discipline effectively?
 By being consistent.
-Have consistent rules that have consistent punishments, but they can evolve as the child grows older.
+Have consistent rules that have consistent punishments, but make sure those rules can evolve as the child grows older.
 Balance and fairness are another way of effective discipline.
 Being overbearing can lead to negative consequences down the road, and so can let your child get away with everything.

 Many parents have a hard time figuring out what the best plan of discipline is.
-These guides are meant to be general and don't take into account various factors that can affect how your child learns consequences.
+These guides are meant to be general and do not take into account various factors that can affect the way your child learns consequences.
 And sometimes, there may be some flaws in your plan of discipline that you may not notice.